 Alternatively, you can create local iPhone backups on the PC with CopyTrans Shelbee.
 Your contacts, calendars, notes, SMS messages and iMessages, photos and videos, and settings and app documents will be included in the backup.
 You can also choose to back up to your PC to an external hard drive.

 CopyTrans Shelbee will allow you to make validated backups to your PC which will further be available for full restore or restore of selected components.
 Also, this is going to be an encrypted backup stored on your PC and not in iCloud.
-Read our guide on how to backup and restore iPhone without iTunes to learn more.
+Read our guide on how to restore iPhone without iTunes to learn more.

 Delete files from iCloud Drive

 You can also delete the files you have stored in iCloud Drive to free up iCloud storage.
 Go to Settings> Apple ID> iCloud> Manage Storage> iCloud Drive.
 You will see all the files stored in iCloud Drive.
 Swipe left and tap on the trash icon to delete the file.

 To optimize iCloud storage, you can manage your documents, movies, and other data locally by transferring these files between your PC and iPhone, e.g., with CopyTrans Filey.
 Deleting heavy files from your iPhone will reduce its backup size and save space on your iCloud storage.

 Clean your mailbox

 If you use your iCloud address for your email, emails will also be backed up to your free 5GB of storage.
 You can delete unnecessary emails with large attachments to quickly get rid of several gigabytes in iCloud.

 - Open the Mail app.

 - Swipe left over an email and tap the trash button.